CtrlK

 Distinctiveness Conflict Risk

-The focus on asyncio and async/await in Python provides some distinctiveness, but 'concurrent programming patterns' and 'high-performance systems' are broad enough to overlap with skills about threading, multiprocessing, or general Python performance optimization.
+The focus on asyncio and async/await provides some specificity, but 'concurrent programming patterns' and 'high-performance, non-blocking systems' are broad enough to overlap with skills about threading, multiprocessing, or general Python performance optimization.

 2 / 3